Puducherry government dependent on GST compensation for next month’s expenditure

 The shutdown of business establishments over the past 21 days had robbed the UT of its revenue resources, chiefly coming from GST/VAT, excise and registration.

-Officials said on an average per month, the territory collected around ₹120 crore as GST/VAT, ₹60 to ₹70 crore as excise duty, ₹6 crore as property registration and ₹10 crore from registration of vehicles.
+Officials said on an average per month, the territory collected around Rs.
+120 crore as GST/VAT, Rs.
+60 to Rs 70 crore as excise duty, Rs.
+6 crore as property registration and Rs.
+10 crore from registration of vehicles.

 The government often managed its financial affairs through open market borrowings due to the mismatch in revenue resources and committed expenditure.

-Besides, the government had to generate around ₹1,500 crore annually to repay interest and principal amount for the legacy loan and also fund its free rice scheme.
+Besides, the government had to generate around Rs 1,500 crore annually to repay interest and principal amount for the legacy loan and also fund its free rice scheme.

 “We have been running on deficit for the last several years.
 Our monthly revenue never matched our expenditure commitments.
 We often managed with money raised by auction of dated securities through Reserve Bank of India,” a senior official told The Hindu.

-Even during the just concluded financial year, he said around ₹900 crore was raised through open market borrowings for meeting the expenditure requirement.
+Even during the just concluded financial year, he said around Rs 900 crore was raised through open market borrowings for meeting the expenditure requirement.

 Given the current business environment, the tax collectors expect a meagre amount as tax revenue this month.
-“We may end up with getting ₹20 to ₹30 crore as non-tax revenue from electricity tariff but that ultimately goes for power purchase,” said a tax collector.
+“We may end up with getting Rs.
+20 to Rs.
+30 crore as non-tax revenue from electricity tariff but that ultimately goes for power purchase,” said a tax collector.

 At this juncture, the government was not in a position to raise money through open market borrowings for the current financial year as a full budget was not presented, the official added.

-The Centre owed the UT around ₹350 crore as GST due for the last four months, the official said adding that “we are expecting at least ₹180 crore this month.
+The Centre owed the UT around Rs.
+350 crore as GST due for the last four months, the official said adding that “we are expecting at least Rs.
+180 crore this month.
 If we are not able to source the compensation money, we are in for difficult times.
 Unless we will be able to make some internal financial adjustments, payment of salary itself will be a difficult task,” said a senior official.

 Concurring with the views of officials, former Member of Parliament (Lok Sabha) and former head of the Department of Economics, Pondicherry University M. Ramadass said that the lockdown was exerting a “deleterious effect on the already battered economy of UT".